 The final movement is energised, with the violins adding a rhythmic impetus.
 This mellows and one violin takes the lead over a pleasing ensemble.
 Now the violin engages in a call and response section with the ensemble.
 The intensity increases and the first violin soars playfully; the second violin offers great support.
 A light passage finds the violin playing some delightful melodies and, as the work builds, there are plenty of dynamic violin phrases.
 An extended, hectic violin section leads to the conclusion.

-This CD is filled out with a 13-minute string quartet work by another Swedish composer, Ture Rangstrom, who is marginally more modern than Atterberg.
-It is available on Amazon US and UK, performed by the Stenhammar Quartet.
-The CD can also be found on Spotify and YouTube.
+The review CD, Atterberg / Rangstrom: String Quartets, performed by the Stenhammar Quartet on the CPO label, is filled out with a 13-minute string quartet work by another Swedish composer, Ture Rangstrom, who is marginally more modern than Atterberg.
+It is available on Amazon US and UK.

 Listenability: Wonderful Late Romantic quartets.